Mission of Xavier University of Louisiana's Financial Aid Office

 - Federal Work-Study

-3. Payments by cash or check from students and parents
+3. Payments by cash or check from students and parents (Fiscal Office)

 When the financial aid offer and/or cash payments exceed college charges, the student is eligible to receive a refund.
-Refunds of the excess credit balances are processed by the Fiscal Office and will be available to students at least thirty (30) days after the first day of enrollment to ensure that attendance and enrollment verification has been completed.
+Refunds of the excess credit balances are processed by the Fiscal Office and will be available to students at least thirty (30) days after the first day of enrollment to ensure that attendance and enrollment verification have been completed.

 Note: Entrance counseling must be completed by the student before the loan proceeds are disbursed to the student.

-There may be instances that warrant a change to the original offer notification.
+There may be instances which warrant a change to the original offer notification.
 A Financial Aid Administrator may review a student's circumstances, make an adjustment to an offer, and release a revised offer notification.
 This revised offer invalidates the original offer notice.

 1. Revision Initiated by the Office of Student Financial Aid